 Maine Maritime Academy seeks academically qualified and motivated students interested in earning a bachelor’s degree in Marine Engineering Operations, Marine Engineering Technology, Marine Systems Engineering, Marine Transportation, Vessel Operations and Technology, Power Engineering Operations, Power Engineering Technology, Marine Science, Marine Biology, International Business and Logistics, Interdisciplinary Studies; or an associate’s degree in Small Craft Design, Small Craft Systems, or Small Vessel Operations.
 Applicants shall demonstrate ability and potential through their academic transcripts, extracurricular activities or work recommendations, and standardized tests.

-As early as possible after an application has been made, the following items must be forwarded to the Director of Admissions:
+As early as possible after the initial submission of the completed Common Application form, the following items must be forwarded to the Director of Admissions and Enrollment Management:

-- A letter of recommendation from the principal or guidance counselor of the last secondary school attended.
+- A letter of recommendation from your guidance/college counselor or another high school official.

 - Results of either the College Entrance Examination Board SAT or the American College Testing Program (ACT).
-These exams should be taken as early as possible in the senior year.
+MMA will superscore across multiple tests and both SAT’s and ACT’s.

 Minimum academic requirements for undergraduate admissions consideration include: